wurminator/x402-wallet-v2/wallet.md

 ## Universal Workflow (Works for Any x402 Resource)

+**Note, a list of available resources can be found in the resource-list.md file or at https://github.com/0xKoda/x402-wallet/blob/main/resource-list.md**

 ### Step 1: Make Initial Request

 Make your normal HTTP request to any x402-protected endpoint: